INS No. 163(ii); Grape skin extract

 Grape Skin Extract (INS No 163(ii)) is added to foods and beverages at concentrations up to a maximum permitted level (MPL) as adopted by the Codex Alimentarius Commission.
 There are more than 60 food categories for which MPLs for grape skin extract have been adopted in the General Standard of Food Additives (GSFA).

-JECFA (1982).
-Toxicological evaluation of certain food additives.
-WHO Food Add.
-Series No. 17.
-Twenty-sixth meeting of the Joint WHO/FAO Expert Committee on Food Additives.
+Safety evaluation of certain food additives (Eighty-seventh meeting of the Joint FAO/WHO Expert Committee on Food Additives) WHO Food additives series No. 78, 2020.
 Available online

 Listing of Color Additives Exempt From Certification; Butterfly Pea Flower Extract.
 86 FR 49230 (Sep 2, 2021).
 Available online